girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

   ```

-  <li>Vertical Button Group:</li>
+* Vertical Button Group:
 Use display:block instead of float:left to group the buttons below each other, instead of side by side.

-  <br>Syntax:
+Syntax:

   ```